 What Products and Services Do You Really Need

-No matter whether a family delegates its negotiating to an unemotional friend, the main consideration should be to simply remember not to buy products and services that are not absolutely needed.
+No matter whether a family delegates its negotiating to an unemotional friend, the main consideration should be to simply remember not to fall for funeral scams by buying products and services that are not absolutely needed.
 Before diving in to pay extra for a “special” plot located on a part of the cemetery that has a “perfect view” or rests under a beautiful tree, make sure the value is worth the extra money.
 Cemetery sales people are skilled at capitalizing on the emotion of the moment to sell plots for often thousands of dollars more than they might sell for in a time of calmness in a family.
 A good thing to remember is that a cemetery plot is just another piece of real estate.
 The price a family pays for the land – no matter the view or the surroundings-- does not have to be significantly more than the square-footage price typically paid for any other real estate in the city the cemetery calls home.
 (If you are concerned that the permanent nature of a cemetery plot's means that the cemetery should be compensated extra due to the fact that the plot's value will likely go down over time, it is important to remember that a “perpetual care” fee of about 15 percent of the negotiated sales price is automatically added on to nearly every cemetery plot sale.
 That money, when invested properly, should be more than enough to care for the grave – and make it profitable for the cemetery owners – well into perpetuity.
 Since that fee will be part of the transaction, it is very much a negotiating mistake to think of a cemetery plot as being anything but a standard piece of real estate.)

 Aside from fighting hard to pay only the traditional real-estate market value for your grave plot, you should also be careful to buy only the products and services you really need.
 Burial vaults, for example, are rarely every required by law, but cemetery policies often require their use on every plot.
 If you object to the use of a burial vault, you should consider trying to find another local cemetery that does not require them.
 If you cannot find such a cemetery – often in coastal areas, that will be the case – then you should consider buying only the least expensive version.
 Cemeteries will often have many quite elaborate burial vaults available on display, often for prices that are more than the most expensive caskets.
 It is important to remember that the only people who will likely ever see a burial vault in use are archeologists who may uncover a grave many decades or centuries in the future.
 Even the least expensive burial vaults will hold up through the ages quite well to offer sufficient greeting for those strangers.